MicroAIInc/MicroAI-Security-and-Monitoring/docs/Launch-Instructions.md

 <img src="../docs/images/Windows-Launch-Installation.png" alt="Installation Path Selection" width="600">

 ### Device Authentication
-The user is required to enter their **License Key** to authenticate and connect the installation to the MicroAI Security and Monitoring platform.
+The user is required to enter their **License Key** to authenticate and connect the installation to the MicroAI Security & Monitoring platform.

 A reference image below the input field provides guidance on locating the License key within the **MicroAI Launchpad** interface or retrieve the license key from your email if using quick registration.
 Additionally, the screen includes an option to **"Launch local UI,"** which is checked by default, with port **8989** specified for local access.